Cludo/Cludo.DocumentationHub/content/docs/api-reference/tools/synonyms/_index.md

 {{< /markdown-with-header >}}

 ### Body
 A single synonyms group composed of multiple words which are synonyms.
-See <a href="#synonyms-group">data structures</a>.
+See [data structures](#synonyms-group).

 ### TRY IT
 {{< swagger-op operation="CreateSynonymsGroup" >}}

 ### Response
 Will return the created synonyms group.
-See <a href="#synonyms-group">data structures</a>
+See [data structures](#synonyms-group)